b-rodrigues/fput/manuscript/fprog.md

 Hadley Wickham developed a package called `purrr` which contains a lot of very useful functions.
 I will show some of them here, but in the next chapter, we are going to study `purrr` in greater depth.
-Also, take the time to read `purrr`’s documentation, and of course you can read more about `purrr` in Wickham and Grolemund ([2016](#ref-wickham2016)).
+Also, take the time to read `purrr`'s documentation, and of course you can read more about `purrr` in Wickham and Grolemund ([2016](#ref-wickham2016)).

 ### 3.3.1 The `map*()` family of functions